GeneDer/Auto-Log/README.md

     sudo apachectl restart
     ~~~

+6. Change the file owner of `data.json` so that flask can rewrite new data.

+    ~~~
+    sudo chown www-data:www-data Auto-Log/flaskapp/static/data.json
+    ~~~

-6. Now you can check the traffic density and average speed of simulated
+7. Now you can check the traffic density and average speed of simulated
 San Francisco traffics with the IP of the master node of `gene-su-spark`.
 As a note to myself, the apache error log can be found
     ~~~